arhubdulal/DermaVigil/README.md

 # DermaVigil

 An iOS App using Apple's new SwiftUI that connects to a Bluetooth Low Energy peripheral to detect skin measurements and notify users.
+Made entirely by myself.